Minnesota Timberwolves: 2024–2026: Julius Randle and Donte Divincenzo/Karl-Anthony Towns trade

 The 2024–25 season began with the Timberwolves adjusting to their new roster.
-Julius Randle averaged 18.9 points, 7.2 rebounds, and 4.5 assists across his first 48 games, adding a physical presence and playmaking ability alongside Anthony Edwards and Gobert.
+Julius Randle averaged 18.9 points, 7.2 rebounds, and 4.5 assists across his first 48 games, adding a physical presence and playmaking ability alongside Edwards and Gobert.
 However, the team faced a rocky stretch in November, including a four-game losing streak that led Edwards to publicly express frustration with the team’s communication and chemistry.

 In late January 2025, Randle suffered a right adductor strain during a game against the Utah Jazz, sidelining him for at least two weeks.
 Upon his return, the Timberwolves regained momentum, including a dramatic 140–139 double-overtime win over the Denver Nuggets on April 1.
-On January 25, Anthony Edwards became the franchise's all-time leader in made three-pointers during a 133–104 win over the Denver Nuggets.
+On January 25, Edwards became the franchise's all-time leader in made three-pointers during a 133–104 win over the Nuggets.
 He surpassed Karl-Anthony Towns by hitting his 976th career three-pointer, finishing the game with 34 points on 14-of-23 shooting, including three made threes.

 The Timberwolves finished the season with a 49–33 record, good for sixth place in the Western Conference and pitting them against the third-seeded Los Angeles Lakers in the first round of the playoffs.
 The Timberwolves defeated the Lakers in five games to advance to the conference semifinals in back-to-back years for the first time in franchise history.
 They then defeated the Golden State Warriors 4–1, earning them a trip to their second consecutive Western Conference Finals—where they would lose 4–1 to the top-seeded and eventual champion Oklahoma City Thunder.

+The 2025–26 season again saw the Timberwolves finish as the sixth seed with a 49–33 record.
+Drawn against the rival Denver Nuggets in the first round, the team overcame injuries to Edwards and Donte DiVincenzo to complete a six-game series upset.
+Their run ended in the Western Conference semifinals, where they fell to the San Antonio Spurs 4–2.

+2026–present: LaMelo Ball and Josh Green's arrival/Julius Randle departure

+On July 10, 2026, the Timberwolves traded for point guard LaMelo Ball alongside Josh Green in exchange for Naz Reid and Mouhamadou Gueye both of them moving to Charlotte; while Julius Randle was also traded to the Brooklyn Nets as part of a four-team trade.